adamsondavid/nano-edge/README.md

 ## Local development

+If this is the first time you cloned this repository, make sure to run `npm install` in all subdirectories to make sure all dependencies are present. \
+Only then continue with the following steps:

-Just run the following compose:
+Just run the following two scripts to start the stack and deploy an example app:
 ```sh
 docker compose -f compose.yml -f compose.dev.yml up --build --watch --remove-orphans
 ```
 ```sh
 cd example-app && npm install && npm run deploy
 ```
-This spins up the entire development environment and deploys an example app.\
+This spins up the entire development environment and deploys an example app. \
-It is deployed to http://example.apps.localhost.\
+It is deployed to http://example.apps.localhost. \
-Logs for the example app are here http://app.localhost/deployments/example/logs \
+Logs for the example app are here http://app.localhost/deployments/example/logs. \
 File changes in the source code of the example app are watched and deployed automatically.